 YOUR POSITION WITH TNC

-- Develops and implements innovative and effective conservation projects and strategies.
+- Develops and implements multi-year fundraising strategies, and goals.

-- Financial responsibility may include working within/managing a budget to complete projects, negotiating and contracting with vendors, assisting with budget development, and meeting fundraising targets.
+- Financial responsibility includes working within/managing a budget to complete projects, negotiating and contracting with vendors, assisting with budget development, and meeting fundraising targets.

 - Ensures program compliance with internal policies and external requirements.